sankarshvittal/url_shortner_app/README.md

 # URL SHORTNER APPLICATION

-A dashboard for visualizing personal management information
+A web app to shornten URL

 ## STEPS FOR DEPLOYING (for development):